couchbase/forestdb/README.md

 ## How to Use

-Please refer to tests/fdb\_functional\_test.cc in ForestDB source directory.
+Please refer to [Public APIs](https://github.com/couchbaselabs/forestdb/wiki/Public-APIs) and tests/fdb\_functional\_test.cc in ForestDB source directory.